disponibile anche in italiano

 high hostcount are not shown in this map

 Situations in several countries have changed in recent years.
-For instance in 2002 there were three countries with over 200 internet hosts per 1000 inhabitants (the United States, Finland and Iceland) and now they are thirty.
+For instance in 2002 there were three countries with more than 200 internet hosts per thousand inhabitants (the United States, Finland and Iceland) and now they are over forty.
 But the general picture remains the same.

-The “globality” of the internet is limited to a small part of the globe.
-Use of the net is concentrated on the two sides of the North Atlantic – and in some isolated places in East Asia, the Middle East and the Pacific.
-There is fast evolution in Latin America but it’s still behind the northern end of the American continent and most of Europe.
-A large part of the world has still minimal (if any) access to communication networks.
+The “globality” of the internet is limited to part of the globe.
+Extended use of the net is still concentrated on the two sides of the North Atlantic – and in a few countries in East Asia, the Middle East and the Pacific.
+There is fast evolution in Latin America, but it’s still behind the northern end of the American continent and most of Europe.
+Large parts of the world still have minimal (if any) access to communication networks.

 Four documents in the “data” section